busterjs/buster-docs/README.rst

 Please feel free to add documentation, fix spelling errors or whatever.
 To contribute back, do a pull request, or simply send us a patch on busterjs-dev@googlegroups.com.
-We're happy to accept your changes in medium, as long as it's git commits.
+We're happy to accept your changes in any medium, as long as it's git commits.